Get

 Cannabidiol (CBD) products for pets have grown in popularity in recent years, with many dog owners reporting benefits when using them to treat anxiety in their canine companions.

-However, although more CBD products are available on the market and aimed at improving the well-being of our four-legged friends, it is important to note that there is currently limited information regarding the safety and efficacy of cannabidiol in cats.
+However, although more CBD products are available on the market and are aimed at improving the well-being of our four-legged friends, it is important to note that there is currently limited information regarding the safety and efficacy of cannabidiol in cats.

 A study published in the Journal of Feline Medicine and Surgery looked at the safety and tolerability of CBD oil in cats.
 This was the first feline study to explore the effects of CBD and THC (delta-9-tetrahydrocannabinol) on cats in a controlled research setting.